Records Privacy (FERPA)

 - To the Secretary of the U.S. Department of Education, the Attorney General of the United States, the Comptroller General of the United States, and state and local educational authorities, in connection with certain state or federally supported education programs.

-- In situations where a student has sued the university, or the university has taken legal action against a student, as necessary for BYU to proceed with legal action as a plaintiff or to defend itself.
+- In situations where a student has sued the university, or the university has taken legal action against a student, as necessary for the university to proceed with legal action as a plaintiff or to defend itself.

 - As required by state law disclosure that was adopted before November 19, 1974.